SurajAdsul/blog/content/blog/my_journey_with_cursor_ide.md

 Building AI Harvest Timesheet with Cursor was an enlightening experience that showcased the power of AI-assisted development.
 The final product is a robust, user-friendly application that solves a real problem for developers.

 The combination of Cursor's intelligent features and my vision for automated time tracking resulted in an application that I'm proud of and that others find valuable.
-The project is open-source and available on GitHub, where it continues to evolve with community contributions.

 For developers interested in trying out AI Harvest Timesheet or contributing to its development, you can find the project at [GitHub repository link](https://github.com/Tech9Apps/ai-harvest-timesheet).